Selling Your Artwork: Avoiding Problems

 When Choosing a Dealer or Gallery

-Q: I've tried all kinds of ways to sell my artwork, but have avoided galleries so far because, in my opinion, far too many artists have problems with them.
-Sometimes artists have trouble collecting money for sold work, sometimes they have their artwork lost or damaged, sometimes they get fooled into thinking that more art will sell than actually does, sometimes they're told that no artwork has sold when it actually has.
+Q: I've tried all kinds of ways to sell my artwork, but have avoided galleries so far because in my opinion, far too many artists have problems with them.
+Sometimes artists have trouble collecting money for sold work, sometimes they have their artwork lost or damaged, sometimes they get fooled into thinking more art will sell than actually does, sometimes they're told no artwork has sold when it actually has.
 Why do things like this happen and what can we as artists do about it?
-I'd like to show at a gallery and not have to worry.
+I'd love to show at a gallery and not have to worry.

 A: You sound like you've been swapping a few too many nightmare tales with fellow artists.
-Just about any artist can come up with at least one problematic dealer or gallery encounter when put to it, but the truth is that the overwhelming majority of gallery dealings are positive.
+Just about any artist can come up with at least one problem dealer or gallery experience when asked, but the truth is that the overwhelming majority of artist-gallery relationships are positive.
 Never lose sight of this fact and, more importantly, don't let a few bad incidents color your beliefs and attitudes about art dealers in general.
-Viewing all art galleries as evil is exceptionally hazardous to your art career because the truth is that most all of them are reputable and upstanding.
-If they weren't, they'd be either out of business already or on their way out soon.
+Viewing all art galleries as evil is exceptionally hazardous to your art career because the fact is that practically all of them are reputable, upstanding, and can do plenty for you if the art you show turns out to be art they can sell.
+Galleries that take advantage of artists are either out of business already or on their way out soon.

-Investigate any claims or promises that dealers make about how much artwork they think they can sell, how fast they expect to sell it, and what they can do for your career.
-Once again, ask artists who've shown with them whether similar promises were made and if so, how accurate they were and whether they were kept.
-Younger artists are particularly vulnerable here.
-They get so excited at the prospect of having any kind of show at all that they often dispense with double-checking and barge blindly ahead.
-They may feel great for a while telling everyone they're having shows, but if they've made poor choices, they may end up paying for those moments of elation for months to come.
-If, based on your research, an outcome begins to look a little dicey, saying "no" might be painful in the moment, but in the long run, it's usually the best way to go.
+Do your best to substantiate any claims or promises dealers make about how much artwork they think they can sell, how fast they expect to sell it, and what they tell you they can do for your career.
+Once again, ask artists who've shown with them whether similar promises were made and if so, how accurate they were and whether they turned out to be true.
+Younger artists working with less-established galleries are particularly vulnerable here.
+They get so excited at the prospect of having any kind of show at all that they often don't bother double-checking anything they're told and barge blindly ahead.
+They may feel great for a while telling everyone they're having a show, but if they've made poor choices, they may end up paying for those moments of elation for months to come.
+If, based on your research, an outcome begins to look a little dicey, saying "no" might be painful in the moment, but in the long run it's usually the best way to go.

-But getting back to galleries and dealers, make your choices based on a combination of their reputations in the art community, the degree of sales or exposure that artists tend to get as a result of showing with them, feedback from other artists about how easy they are to work with, and on the level of rapport that you personally develop with them in your initial interactions.
-If you decide to go with a dealer who's known as being somewhat difficult from time to time, but other benefits outweigh possible discomforts or inconveniences, that's fine too.
-At least you know what you're getting into ahead of time.
+As for galleries and dealers, make your choices based on a combination of reputation in the art community, the degree of sales or exposure that artists tend to get as a result of showing with them, feedback from other artists about how easy they are to work with, and on the level of rapport that you personally develop with them in your initial interactions.
+If you decide to go with a dealer who's known as being somewhat difficult from time to time, but other benefits outweigh possible negatives or inconveniences, that's fine too.
+As long as you do your homework, at least you know what you'll be getting into ahead of time.